 Outcomes and Impact

-The Berlin Airlift had several significant outcomes that shaped the course of the Cold War.
+The Berlin Airlift changed many aspects of the Cold War in several important ways.
 Here are some of the key impacts:

 Legacy of the Berlin Airlift